jedld/ember-lenddo/README.md

 text        | Verify with Verifi.Me |                                                                                                                                           Caption shown in the button. mode        | popup                 |                                  Form submission behavior.
 Determines whether the Authorize process opens in a popup window (default) or redirects from the same page.

-Note: Refer to your Lenddo documentation for more details
+Note: Refer to the Lenddo documentation for more details on how the various values work as this is beyond the scope of this document.

 The verificationFields should look something like: